Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 The navigation bar should be simple and easy to understand.
 The user should be able to identify if they are logged in or not.

-Having a side navigation bar with all the different pages a user can navigate will breed familiarity with the site and reduce the risk of users getting lost in the app.
+Having a side navigation bar with all the different pages a user can navigate will establish familiarity with the site and reduce the risk of users getting lost in the app.

 ### Home page